Coal Linen: Behind the Design + Styling Tips

 Amy:There was an obvious open space in our linen palette – we were really light on the spectrum.
 Coal is something deep and grounding that we knew would work well with our existing colors and fabrics.
 When we were first looking into a darker color, we were both inspired by hints of coal in our surroundings.

 Meghan:A dark, rich color appeals to those wanting a sophisticated update for their bedroom, creating depth and dimension in our collection.
 This addition plays well with other colors.
 It would be too harsh for us to do a black black, which is why we wanted to do coal – a softer, more welcoming choice for those wanting a darker option.

 Amy:Coal doesn’t feel too weighed down – the texture of linen and the garment washing process soften the look so it’s not a total blackout.

 Why is Coal Linen great for winter?
 How would you style it for this season?

 Amy: Coal creates a moody feel in the bedroom.
 The existing linen collection – white, fog and blush – is breezy and reminds me of open windows, but coal makes me want to crawl in bed and go to sleep for six months – winter hibernation.

 How would you style Coal Linen for the warmer months?

-Meghan: By taking advantage of our Bedding Separates, you can easily transition Coal into summer.
-Changing out your Pillowcases or Euro Shams for something light makes the whole room feel brighter.
-When it’s extra warm outside, ditch the Duvet and use the Coal Top Sheet with an Essential Quilt.
+Meghan: By taking advantage of our bedding separates, you can easily transition coal into summer.
+Changing out your pillowcases or euro shams for something light makes the whole room feel brighter.
+When it’s extra warm outside, ditch the duvet and use the coal top sheet with a Quilt.